 I am creating a game, a dance, a dance of death with this death.
 I am playing with it, trying to thumb my nose at it, to do mischief with it, in the style of joke articles, but as a living person even I, of course, am also condemned to die.

 ‘Without death – no life!’

 Tinguely’s health continued to deteriorate and in January 1989 he was once again admitted to hospital with heart problems.
-A solo show of his works opened in Moscow at the Central House of Artists in the spring of 1990 and it was for that exhibition that he created Le Safari de la Mort Moscovite, a mobile sculpture built onto a Renault 4 chassis and larded with numerous skulls and a scythe.
+A solo show of his works opened in Moscow at the Central House of Artists in the spring of 1990 and it was for that exhibition that he created Le Safari de la Mort Moscovite, a mobile sculpture built onto a Renault 4 chassis and loaded with numerous skulls and a scythe.
 Tinguely’s mobile sculptures essentially took his kinetic art a stage further.
 Not only are they kinetic in themselves, but they can also move from one place to another.
-Josef, aka ‘Seppi’, Imhof, the artist’s assistant of many years’ standing, later recalled how one night, he and Tinguely drove their work through the streets of Moscow, kindly escorted by the police.
+Josef, aka ‘Seppi’, Imhof, the artist’s assistant over many years, later recalled how one night he and Tinguely drove their work through the streets of Moscow, kindly escorted by the police.